JOIN our next VIRTUAL OPEN HOUSE: Thursday, April 13th

 You can operate your homeschool as one of two different types of “non-public” schools: a qualified non-public school or a private religious school/school of religious charter.
 The requirements are the same regardless of the type of homeschool you choose.

-North Carolina State Homeschool Law Summary
+North Carolina State Law Homeschool Summary

 1. Submit a one-time notice of intent to operate a homeschool to the North Carolina Division of Non-Public Education (DNPE) when you are establishing a new homeschool.
 The notice must contain the name and address of your homeschool and the name of your homeschool’s owner and chief administrator.